How to Clean Out Your House to Sell and Increase its Value by 3%-5%

 Now that you know your timeframe and you’ve broken the task into bite-sized chunks, you can create a time-bound checklist to guide you and keep you on track.
 For example, if you have 20 days to declutter the three-bedroom, two-bathroom house in the example above, you can write out each of the 20 areas next to each day and accomplish one a day.

-Research published in the British Journal of Educational Psychology shows that just the act of writing out and checking off goals can significantly increase productivity.
+Multiple studies show that the act of writing out and checking off goals can significantly increase productivity.
 Additionally, regularly and consistently checking off short-term goals has been shown to release dopamine, which increases the desire to keep going to check off more items on the list.

 4. Manage your expectations: the home should be presentable, not perfect